 A Locanda Verde classic that absolutely must be on your table.
 This is a very simple but incredible ricotta that comes with grilled bread and is drizzled with a delicious olive oil and sea salt.
 You’ll be eating this throughout your entire meal.

-I could probably eat a meal entirely consisting of just these.
-Each little piece of toast is piled up high with crab, jalapeño, and tomato, which makes for a spicy and excellent few bites of food.
+We could probably eat a meal entirely consisting of just these.
+Each little piece of toast is piled high with crab, jalapeño, and tomato, which makes for a spicy and excellent few bites of food.

 More from the canon.
 There’s usually some kind of green pasta on the menu here, and it’s usually really good.
 In this instance, the strozzapreti (sort of like cavatelli) are served with a “white duck ragu,” pancetta, and chestnuts.
 In related news, this will probably not make you skinnier.

 A simple and satisfying ravioli.
 These are dense, which some people like and some people don’t.
 We enjoyed them.

 An excellent salad with apple, fennel, and almonds.
 This will do a good job of representing your table in the “greens that haven’t been cooked in some kind of fat” category.

 One of our favorite times to hit Locanda Verde is lunch, specifically because they make some pretty damn good sandwiches.
 This one, with lamb, pickled peppers, and spicy yogurt on ciabatta is our favorite.

 This is an occasionally available and always advisable menu item.
 If you’re cool with dropping some dime (probably about $100), this thing is worth every penny.
 Even if your server doesn’t mention it, ask them if they have it.
 You won’t regret it.